-The Somali Republic or Somalia for short is a war-torn country in the horn of Africa.
-Somalia is the easternmost part of Africa.
-Somalia shares borders with the Republic of Yemen (and the Gulf of Aden) to the north, the Republic of Djibouti to the northwest, the Republic of Kenya to the southwest, the Republic of Ethiopia to the west.
-Somalia also borders the Indian Ocean, east of Ethiopia.
-The Somali Republic has a total land area of about 637,657sq km (about 10,320sq km of which is covered by water).
-Somalia has a coastline of about 3,025sq km (the longest coastline in all of Africa).
+Somalia shares borders with the Republic of Yemen (and the Gulf of Aden) to the north, the Republic of Djibouti to the northwest, the Republic of Kenya to the southwest and the Republic of Ethiopia to the west.
+Somalia also borders the Indian Ocean to the east.

-The Somali Republic has a population of about 10.1 million people with the population growth rate around 1.6%.
-Just about 37% of the total population of Somalia live in urban areas in major cities and towns such as Mogadishu the capital.
+The Federal Republic of Somalia has a population of about 16.5 million people with the population growth rate hovering around 1.6%.
+Just about 37% of Somalia's population lives in urban areas in major cities and towns such as Mogadishu the capital.
 Mogadishu's metropolitan area contains about 2.5 million people.

-The Somali Republic or Somalia for short is blessed with abundance of natural resources such natural gas, copper, uranium, unexploited reserves of iron ore, oil reserves (likely), gypsum, tin, salt, bauxite, etc. However, despite the abundance of natural and human resources, the Federal Republic of Somalia remains one of the poorest countries in Africa today.
+The Federal Republic of Somalia is blessed with abundance of natural resources including natural gas, copper, uranium, unexploited reserves of iron ore, oil reserves (likely), gypsum, tin, salt, bauxite, etc. However, despite the abundance of natural and human resources, the Federal Republic of Somalia remains one of the poorest countries in Africa today.

-Although Somalia has a low HIV/AIDS adult prevalence rate of 0.7%, about 34,000 people were living with HIV/AIDS in 2009 with about 1600 deaths recorded within the same year.
-Typhoid fever, dengue fever, malaria, Rift valley fever, Rabies, Schistosomiasis, protozoal and bacterial diarrhea, hepatitis A and E, etc. continue to threaten several lives in Somalia today.
+Although Somalia has a low HIV/AIDS adult prevalence rate of 0.7%, about 34,000 people were officially living with HIV/AIDS in 2009 with about 1600 deaths recorded within the same year.
+Apart from HIV/AIDS, typhoid fever, dengue fever, malaria, Rift valley fever, rabies, schistosomiasis, protozoal and bacterial diarrhea, hepatitis A and E, etc. continue to threaten several lives in Somalia today.